Braurbeki/meridian/docs/architecture.md

 # Meridian architecture

+> Written for 2026.4.
+Parts of this are out of date; the module list is
+> broadly still right.

 Meridian is a sequence review and conform tool: it opens a project, builds a timeline from it, plays it back, and exports cut lists.
 It is not an editor — there is no trim model and no undo.